20 Gorgeous House Plants That Can Take Full Shade

 15. Wandering Jew, silvery inch plant, zebra plant (tradescantia zebrina): The silver, green, purple leaves make this a gorgeous addition to an indoor container garden.
 It is also popular on its own in a hanging basket, because the leaves will flow over the sides.
 Wandering Jew grows from 12-36″.

-16. Peacock plant, cathedral window (calathea makoyana): I stopped into Home Depot for some light bulbs and also came out with a peacock plant.
+16. Peacock plant, cathedral window (calathea makoyana): I stopped at Home Depot for some light bulbs and also came out with a peacock plant.
 Mine has stayed relatively small but they can grow up to 4′ tall and sprout white flowers, at times.

 17. Philodendron (philodendron ‘xanadu’): Grows extremely well in containers both indoors and outdoors up to about 4′ tall, but usually much shorter, in my experience.
 In fact, I have it in a small container garden and it’s stayed about 1′ tall for the last 2 years.
 It’s used as a groundcover in tropical gardens.